mberkow/mendydrinks/content/post/2018-08-30-spanish-penny.md

 draft: false
 ---

-Three ingredients, buld in the glass, can't get any simpler than this recipie.
+Three ingredients, build in the glass, can't get any simpler than this recipe.
 No special tools needed.
-This is one of the first recipies I've done with vinegar.
+This is one of the first recipes I've done with vinegar.
 Time to expand into shrubs.

 {{< figure src="/images/2018-08-30-spanish-penny.jpg" >}}